SergeyTsalkov/brooce/CONFIG.md

 ### `queues`
 Brooce is multithreaded, and can listen for commands on multiple queues.
 For example, you could do the following to run 5 threads on the common queue and 2 more threads on the rare queue.

-You can also set per-queue job options.
+You can set per-queue job options in the `job_options` hash, as shown below.
 Per-queue options override `global_job_options`, and individual jobs can override the per-queue settings.
+[See the list of all job options in README.md](README.md#job-options).

 ```json
 {